What competitors to ALDIMobile should I consider ?

 You can do this online or in store.
 They’re pretty good about keeping the playing field even.
 If you buy online, there is no charge for delivery or connection.
-Your first SIM comes with a $5 charge included when you buy from ALDImobile.
+Your first SIM comes preloaded with $5 when you buy from ALDImobile.

 - Activate :

 Once you have the SIM in your possession just go to the app ( you can download the ALDImobile Self Service app from the iTunes or Google Play store ) or login online to activate the SIM.

 Using a recharge voucher or through an online facility add some value to your SIM.
 You’ll renew this every 30 days or so.
 ALDImobile also sell ‘scratch cards’ which provide you a voucher code that can be entered in online to recharge your entitlements.
 You can buy those in an ALDImobile store which is obviously convenient if you shop at one regularly.